cloudmelon/ms25days-serverlesschallenge/02 - Functions.md

 # Play 2 String formatting functions

+This play introduces the formatting and functions in Python

 ## Single quotes or double quotes ?

 In general you can use single quote it works perfectly !